bvpav/spa/README.md

 ## Running

-Do a `npm install`, followed by an `npm start` and visit the url shown by the output.
+Do an `npm install`, followed by an `npm start` and visit the url shown by the output.

 ## License